ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 In this tutorial, we will write a [TodoMVC](http://todomvc.com/) application.<br/>
-The goal of this tutorial is to illustrate a key benefit of using flowcards: the ability to translate<br/>
+The goal of this tutorial is to illustrate a key benefit of using flowcards: How we work with software-requirements.<br/>
-requirements to modular elements in our running software.<br/>

 ## Begin With the End in Mind
 At the end, it comes down to a simple question: Is the software working as desined / expected?<br/>